school510587/BrlIMEHelper/readme.md

 Example 2: (not implemented yet)

 1. Set the output translation table to "Chinese (Taiwan, Mandarin)" without limit to the input translation table.
-2. In the ASCII mode, switch 微軟注音 to the native mode.
+2. In the ASCII mode, switch 微軟注音 to the native input mode.
 3. On an edit control, type 5 characters as follows: `a&'=1`

 After the three steps, you would find that the composition window displays 中文 or other Chinese characters read as ㄓㄨㄥㄨㄣˊ.
 That is, the braille pattern of `a&'=1` is ⠁⠯⠄⠿⠂, which is the same as that of 中文.

 Some users are used to input in braille, but not enough flexibility of their finger joints makes them commit many mistakes during the process of operating the physical braille keyboard or the Perkins mode.
 The design of the ASCII mode attempts to facilitate their input process.
 On touching the braille cells, the reader usually thinks of the characters they represent rather than the numbers of the dots.
 Conversely, it's just as easy for the user to express the desired braille cells with characters.
 In this mode, the addon translates the computer keyboard presses into the braille input according to the current braille output translation table.
 For example, "f" is translated into ⠋, which is determined by the current braille output translation table.
 Then, a key press on a computer keyboard generating a lowercase f represents the braille input of ⠋.
 In other words, to type "f" by the computer keyboard is equivalent to simultaneous presses of the dots 1, 2, and 4 on the braille keyboard.

-As shown in the explanation of the two examples, the ASCII mode has no effect in the IME alphanumeric mode with the usual configuration.
+As shown in the explanation of the two examples, the ASCII mode has no effect in the IME alphanumeric input mode with the usual configuration.
 Therefore, it is the extension of "Disable braille keyboard simulation in IME alphanumeric mode" prior to version 2.3 of the addon.

 Note: The method to generate a braille gesture in this mode follows that in the Perkins mode, i.e. to hold down the braille space along with the other dot 1 to dot 8 simultaneously.